pulumi/terraform-provider-linode/website/docs/r/stackscript.html.md

 For more information, see [Automate Deployment with StackScripts](https://www.linode.com/docs/platform/stackscripts/) and the [Linode APIv4 docs](https://developers.linode.com/api/v4#tag/StackScripts).

-The Linode Guide, [Deploy a WordPress Site Using Terraform and Linode StackScripts](https://www.linode.com/docs/applications/configuration-management/deploy-a-wordpress-site-using-terraform-and-linode-stackscripts/), shows how a public StackScript can be used to provision a Linode Instance.
-The guide, [Create a Terraform Module](https://www.linode.com/docs/applications/configuration-management/create-terraform-module/), demonstrates StackScript use through a wrapping module.

 ## Example Usage

 The following example shows how one might use this resource to configure a StackScript attached to a Linode Instance.
 As shown below, StackScripts must begin with a shebang (`#!/`).
 The `<UDF ...>` element provided in the Bash comment block defines a variable whose value is provided when creating the Instance (or disk) using the `stackscript_data` field.